pythonkr/pycon-code-of-conduct/code_of_conduct.md

 ## The Code of Conduct applies to all situations related to the event
 The Code of Conduct applies to events hosted by Python user groups, processes accompanying the event, and to all participants taking part in such processes.
 *   Applies to all participants (speakers, cooperative organizations, sponsors, volunteers, Organizing Team, etc.).
+*   Applies to all communication channels to PyCon Korea Organizing Team including event dates.
-*   Applies to all places, processes and outcomes including venue, website, booklets, mail, social media networks, meetings, code repository and other places are connected with the event or the community.
+*   Applies to all places, processes, and outcomes including presentation materials, venue, website, booklets, mail, social media, meetings, code repository, and other places are connected with the event or the community.

 ## Please read carefully
 This does not contain the entire list of things that you should not do.
 What is more important is to truly comprehend the intent of the contents of this Code of Conduct and use it as a guideline to treat each other better.
-Rather than following this Code of Conduct to the letter, we would like to advice to think about the consequences and reasoning of the specific action with the CoC in mind.
+Rather than following this Code of Conduct to the letter, we would like to advice you to think about the consequences and reasoning of the specific action with the CoC in mind.

 # Community
 ## Let’s create a welcoming mood
 All participants should feel that they are welcomed, regardless of their background.
 People who feel hostile or unwelcomed will hesitate to take part in the community.
-Please create a welcoming mood to help the Python Community grow.
+Please create a welcoming mood to help the Python community grow.
 *   Please treat beginners or first-time visitors to the event kindly and warmly.
 *    Be brave.
     *   If you are more comfortable just listening or watching, then that is fine too.
 But, if you feel hesitation at a time when you want to participate in a conversation, just remember that the people who are talking actively next to you may have also met for the first time today.
 *   Please react.
-    *   A person might have had to build up courage to come talk to you.
+    *   A person might have had to build up the courage to come talk to you.
         *   Please answer kindly to questions or requests for assistance.
         *   Express your appreciation for responses.

-## Make Pycon Korea safe
+## Make PyCon Korea safe
-Always take the responsibility for what you say and behave.
-Pycon Korea is an event joined by various people.
+Always take responsibility for what you say and behave.
+PyCon Korea is an event joined by various people.
 It is prohibited to speak or act in a way that is threatening or that can be dangerous to others so that everyone can feel that the community is safe and reliable.
 *   Please avoid unnecessary physical contact with others.
     *    Do not hold hands or put your arms around others without consent
 *    Please do not use profanity, vulgar language, derogatory terms or any form of speech and action that could offend others during conversations.